 6. No Expectations by The Rolling Stones

 You’ll see the Rolling Stones frequently popping up in a list of songs with open tunings.
 Well, they were, after all, Keith Richards’s favorite tunings, and he loved experimenting with them.
 You will hear open G tuning in most of their songs, but some of them have been played in open E as well.
-In 1968, the band released a slow, bluesy ballad, “No expectations” most remembered for multi-instrumentalist Brian Jones’ shimmering slide performance on the acoustic.
-Jones’s slide could be best described as hypnotic and haunting that enraptured the audience.
+In 1968, the band released a slow, bluesy ballad, “No Expectations,” most remembered for multi-instrumentalist Brian Jones’ shimmering slide performance on the acoustic.
+Jones’s slide could be best described as hypnotic and haunting, which enraptured the audience.

 Brain Jones sadly passed away a short while later in 1969, and the single took a new meaning as his last dazzling performance.
 To get started on the slide part of the song, you’ll have to first tune your guitar to open E from low to high: E-B-E-G#-B-E. You could also try picking up Richards’ open-tuned rhythm that beautifully captured the lonely vibe of the lyrics.